Dr. Frank Sudia, Jr., Industrial Chemist,

 Previously, when casting large insulators for high voltage power

-clog the casting machines.
-Seeing that clay is a colloidal
+prematurely and clog the casting machines.
+Seeing that clay is a

-suspension of particles in water, he got the idea that if the slurry
+colloidal suspension of particles in water, he got the idea that if

-had an electrostatic charge on it, the clay particles would repel
+the slurry had an electrostatic charge on it, the clay particles

-each other, greatly reducing clogging of the casting system.
-Then
+would repel each other, greatly reducing clogging of the casting

-when the charge was released, the clay would promptly solidify.
-He
+system.
+Then when the charge was released, the clay would promptly

-received patents on these inventions, however such older patents are
+solidify.
+He received patents on these inventions, however such

-not accessible online, so I can't link to them, or check their
+older patents are not accessible online, so I can't link to them, or

 - - - - -